p3r7/blog/_posts/2021-05-25-norns-pico8-tweetcarts.md

 These show that you don't need a super fancy graphical lib to do some impressive stuff, not too dissimilar to the [demoscene](https://en.wikipedia.org/wiki/Demoscene).

-To be honest, I follow a few profiscient _tweetcart_ creators and now a fair amount of my twitter feed is populated by those[^2].
+To be honest, I follow a few profiscient _tweetcart_ creators[^2] and now a fair amount of my twitter feed is populated by those.

 ## The graphical lib